-Energy: The Second Taxing District and Third Taxing District provide electricity to most of Norwalk.
+Energy: Eversource and the Second and Third Taxing Districts provide electricity to most of Norwalk.

 Water: The First Taxing District and Second Taxing District provide water to most of Norwalk.

 Mobility: Our transportation assets connect us to the region but require upgrades and investment.